ECONOMICS AND BUSINESS (EBGN)

 View Course Learning Outcomes

-- Apply effective leadership concepts in the context of organizational change
+- Apply individual leadership skills in the context of organizational change through a variety of individual and team assessments, along with group discussions and simulations.

 EBGN578.
 BUSINESS OPERATIONS AND SUPPLY CHAIN MANAGEMENT.
 3.0 Semester Hrs.